L A S T O R D E R S

 She had already lost her best friend to breast cancer and knew the difficulties that she had had to face in tidying up the more personal issues surrounding the estate.
 When she was asked to be executrix of a second friend’s Will, she had no choice but to think quickly.
 Her friend was terminally ill and lived alone so Patricia needed vital answers to difficult questions.

 In 2006, just a few months before her friend sadly passed away, Patricia wrote the bones of Last Orders to assist them both.
 It was a pivotal moment but when her mother died, just 12 months later, she learnt even more about the challenges which end of life issues bring.

 Arranging funerals, tidying up estates and emptying houses, all gave her much cause and time for deep contemplation.
-In her grief, she reflected on how death could be handled in a way which assisted the bereaved as well as enhancing how the deceased would be remembered.
+In her grief, she reflected on how death could be handled in a way that assisted the bereaved as well as enhanced how the deceased would be remembered.

 When she was asked to go on BBC R4's Woman's Hour, the last thing Patricia expected was a flood of orders... but that is what she got: letters, emails and telephone calls from all over the country from people thanking her for writing the book.
 Last Orders sold out and went to reprint.

 It was then reviewed in the STEP JOURNAL and the LAW SOCIETY GAZETTE and, in doing so, was brought to the attention of lawyers.
 For professionals to endorse its usefulness has proven to be invaluable for Patricia and sustains her through very challenging times as she continues to attempt to raise awareness of the importance of writing a Letter of Wishes to accompany a Will.

 Happily, there are forward-thinking solicitors who agree, and there are now top tier law firms within the UK Legal 500 using the book for their Will making clients, along with financial advisors, tax advisors and estate planners.